grafana/grafana-app-sdk/docs/tutorials/issue-tracker/05-local-deployment.md

 make: *** [build/plugin-backend] Error 1
 ```

 Hang on, something isn't right.
-Well, we generated code, and build out boilerplate, but go doesn't know about any of the libraries our boilerplate and generated code need to import.
-You could run `go get` for all the go files, but our Makefile, again, has us covered:
+We generated the code and built out the boilerplate, but Go doesn't know about any of the libraries that our boilerplate and generated code need to import.
+You could run `go get` for all the Go files manually, but our Makefile, once again, has us covered:
 ```shell
 make deps
 ```